chemins-de-la-transition/plateforme/v0.1 YesWiki/src/custom/README.md

 ## Files

 /actions/ArchiveAction.php
-config.yml
-/controllers/ArchiveController.php
 /lang/custom_fr.inc.php
-/handlers/ArchiveDownloadZipHandler.php
-/templates/custom/alert-message.twig
 /templates/custom/archive.twig.twig
-wiki.php

 ## Use

 In a page write `{{archive}}`.
 All others parameters are asked by forms.

-You can use the handler `/ArchiveDownloadZip` to do the same.

 **Before using**, you need to define a parameter in wakka.congig.php with a table with authorized usernames.
 Example of wakka.config.php